Skip to main content

 Response

-Returns the cancelled Scheduled Transfer Record.
+Returns the canceled Scheduled Transfer Record.

 Example